Firestark/project/docs/topics/HTTP.md

 response::error ( 'test' );
 ```

-These methods `echo` the string to the page after setting the corresponding HTTP status code.
+These methods create a new instance of an `http\response` while setting the appropriate HTTP status code.

 #### Redirect